 Best Place for Working Families and The Miles Foundation

-CORE is partnering with the Best Place for Working Parents and The Miles Foundation to gather insights from Tarrant County businesses around the impact of the COVID-19 pandemic.
-The data gathered will support the Future of the Texas Workforce Post-COVID Leadership Report.
-The aim of the current study is to understand and document how BPWP’s Top 10 Policies are implemented across varied business environments and what effects the policies may have on both employee and business outcomes.
+CORE is partnering with the Best Place for Working Parents and The Miles Foundation to understand and document how BPWP’s Top 10 Policies are implemented across varied business environments and what effects the policies may have on both employee and business outcomes.